 - What do you want to say but fear retaliation if you state it?

-Your answers to these questions may not be inspiring to others on the first draft but don’t let that stop you.
+Your answers to these questions may not be inspiring on the first draft but don’t let that stop you.
 Great communication requires editing.

 Your Point of View is an informed opinion of what should be.